lvgl/lvgl/docs/details/base-widget/styles/style.rst

 Parts
 *****

-Objects can be composed of *parts* which may each have their own styles.
+Widgets can be composed of *parts* which may each have their own styles.

 The following predefined parts exist in LVGL: